Blobfolio/checksame/README.md

 # Generate checksum for one file.
 checksame /path/to/app.js

-# Generate cumulative checksum for all files in folder.
+# Generate cumulative checksum for all files in a folder.
 checksame /path/to/assets

-# Check if anything changed.
+# Avoid doing something expensive if nothing changed.
-checksame --key MyAssets /path/to/assets
+[ "$( checksame -k MyTask -l /path/list.txt )" = "0" ] || ./expensive-task
 ```